dibyo7/LWC/Contact Datatable/README.md

-This datatable retrieves Contact records.
+1. This datatable retrieves only Contact records.
-Inline editable
+2. Inline editable